 As ordinary least squares (OLS) performed competitively to the other models, further modelling and inferring linear effects were justified (as described in Section 2.5.2).
 Tables 5 and 6 present the linear regression coefficients for i) which geodata and mediator variables influenced perceived restorativeness, and ii) which geodata variables influenced the mediators.
 To keep the coefficients interpretable in the presence of interactions, each variable was scaled to mean 0 and standard deviation 1.
 In this way, if A increases by one standard deviation, Y increases by β times its standard deviation (assuming everything else stays constant).

-Table 5 Regression coefficients of regressing geodata and mediators (rows) including all two-way interactions on the PRS (columns) after variable selection on a training set.
+Table 5 Regression coefficients of regressing geodata and mediators (rows) on the PRS (columns) after variable selection on a training set.
+Variables were z-standardized for interpretability.
 Acronyms are explained in Tables 1 and 2. ***p<0.001, **p<0.01, *p<0.05